MatthewZito/goldmund-sh-i/packages/goldmund-cli/README.md

 goldmund deauth
 ```

 #### <a name="notes"></a> Development Notes

 3 June 2020 - Tested the CLI with a production docker-compose configuration and it works splendidly.
 The CLI's Spartan architecture lends to speed and processing capabilities which render the administrative process *far* more user-friendly and intuitive.
 All methods are working.

+13 June 2020 - Now that [link](goldmund.sh) is live, the CLI has been tested and found to be operating sufficiently.

 Soon, the CLI will be launched on a server and utilized as a wholly remote console-oriented service via web sockets.